Our trustee Gitika Bhardwaj shares her thoughts on communicating climate change in an era of populism.

-Two years on from the signing of the Paris Agreement, what progress has there been in the global climate change movement and what roadblocks remain?
-There have been moments of magic as well as moments of madness in the world of politics, and it is this unpredictable international political landscape that will remain one of the biggest risks to climate change action over the course of the year ahead.
+Two years on since the signing of the Paris Agreement, what progress has there been in the global climate change movement and what roadblocks remain?
+There have been moments of magic, as well as moments of madness, in the world of politics, and it is this unpredictable political landscape that will remain one of the biggest risks to climate change action over the course of the year ahead.

 But there could be a remedy.
 Effective climate change communications could hold the key to mobilising cross-societal agreement in what has become an increasingly polarised global environment.

 Politics in crisis?

 The rise of populism has confronted traditional politics with one of the thorniest challenges it faces today.
 From the success of Donald Trump in the US elections, to the UK’s vote to the leave the European Union, this trend is beginning to define the current period of Western politics.